 The Collegeville Institute for Ecumenical and Cultural Research has a new online feature to support faith and writing with book reviews, resources, and publications from Institute participants.

-Writing for Your Life is committed to offering many useful resources and services to support spiritual writers.
+Writing for Your Life (online) Writing for Your Life is committed to offering many useful resources and services to support spiritual writers.
 They offer in-person writing conferences and online webinars featuring leading spiritual writers and publishing industry experts.
 Authors discuss and teach about various aspects of spiritual writing.
 Industry experts offer advice on how to get published and how to market.
 They also provide a host of services and resources to support your spiritual writing.

 Here are some small and otherwise hard-to-find presses that are open to writing about faith and spirit.